FruitMix22/QuatreFoil/README.md

 This game uses sprite assets from the following artists:

-- **[Warrior-Free-Animation-Set](https://clembod.itch.io/warrior-free-animation-set)** — Public domain sprites used for UI elements and enemies.
+- **[Warrior-Free-Animation-Set](https://clembod.itch.io/warrior-free-animation-set)** - Public domain sprites used for the player.
-- **[pixel-art-slime](https://diogo-vernier.itch.io/pixel-art-slime/devlog/708883/free-animated-pixel-art-slime)** — Public domain sprites used for UI elements and enemies.
+- **[pixel-art-slime](https://diogo-vernier.itch.io/pixel-art-slime/devlog/708883/free-animated-pixel-art-slime)** - Public domain sprites used for enemies.

 Assets are used with permission for commercial use.
 Credit is not required by the authors but is given here out of appreciation.